-Once you’ve found a vendor to deliver the job and established goals, responsibilities and strategy, you’ll need to decide on the cooperation model that best fits your organisation and the project in hand.
-The cooperation model you choose should be based on what you want to achieve and whether you need additional resource/skills to meet that requirement – as well as your budget, timeline, scope and level of ownership you feel comfortable giving to your vendor.
+Once you’ve found a vendor to deliver the job and established goals, responsibilities and strategy, you’ll need to decide on the cooperation model that best fits your organisation and the project at hand.
+The cooperation model you choose should be based on what you want to achieve and whether you need additional resources/skills to meet that requirement – as well as your budget, timeline, scope and level of ownership you feel comfortable giving to your vendor.
 Team location is also important.
 To make your choice you should consider the benefits and the drawbacks of the nearshore vs offshore model.

 The cooperation model of choice should depend on the rationale behind outsourcing a software development project.
 The motivations behind also influence how outsourced software development teams are structured.

 Here’s a blog post to help you build a high-performing outsourcing team: Offshore Outsourcing Challenges Part 1: How to Hire an Effective Team

 One of the first questions that needs to be answered at the beginning of any cooperation is ‘who owns what?’.
 Do you want your vendor to take care of the project end-to-end, or do you feel more comfortable retaining a higher level of control?

 Without clear boundaries, there’s a risk of misunderstanding and crossover.
 There’s also the issue of accountability for project successes and failures – how do you provide feedback where there’s ownership uncertainty?
 Once the lines of responsibility are drawn, get to know your vendor’s key point of contact and define a robust end-to-end communication process, then meet the team you’ll be working with, via an initial kick-off meeting.